Movax12/ca65hl/manual.md

 If the expression does not match a flag definition as described above, and is not an identifier (variable), the macro will attempt to execute the passed value as a macro or instruction.
-If you have defined a macro to be called in this way, it can invoke the macro **setBranch** which should be followed by a valid flag definition.
+If you have defined a macro to be called in this way, it can invoke the macro `setBranch` which should be followed by a valid flag definition.

 Example:

     .macro regNegative reg
         .if .xmatch(reg,a)
             cmp #0
         .elseif .xmatch(reg,x)
             cpy #0
         .elseif .xmatch(reg,y)
             cpx #0
         .else
             .error "No register passed."
         .endif
         setBranch N set        ; tell the conditional statement to test the N flag.
-    .endmacro                ; when using this macro, 'N set' could be thought of as true, N clear as false.
+    .endmacro                  ; when using this macro, `N set` could be thought of as true, `N clear` as false.

-The macro defines which CPU flag to test and can then be used in the **if** statement:
+The macro defines which CPU flag to test and can then be used in the `if` statement:

     if (regNegative a)
         ;code
     endif

 As well, assembly code can be used to determine the condition, with any number of assembly statements and macros separated by colons.
-If **setBranch** is not used to define the CPU flag, a double equal (==) or not equal (!=) followed by the flag to be tested can be used.
+If `setBranch` is not used to define the CPU flag, a double equal (==) or not equal (!=) followed by the flag to be tested can be used.
 The latter will invert the flag to be tested.

 Example:

     if ( lda foo : tay : dey == zero )
         ; do code if foo is equal to 1 endif

 Another Example:

     if ( jsr inRange == C set )
         ; do stuff if in range
     endif

 Using this method of defining a branch, could be thought of as "If